 A literature search was conducted through PubMed, EMBASE, CINAHL and the Cochrane Database of Systematic Reviews for articles published between 1st May 1996 and 20th May 2016.
 Keywords, search terms and Medical subject headings (MeSH) terms were developed with the assistance of a medical librarian and adapted for use with each database.
 The full search strategy for Cochrane database can be viewed in Appendix 1.

 Inclusion criteria are shown in Figure 1.
 Articles were eligible for inclusion if they reported on the use of energy and protein dense meals (via fortification) or snacks (supplementation) to increase the energy and/or protein intake of inpatients (mean age > 60 years) in acute hospitals or rehabilitation units.
 Articles reporting any, or no, comparator group were considered.
 There was no restriction on study design and articles in all languages were included.
-Articles arising, or suspected to arise, from a single study or dataset were evaluated for completeness and only the most comprehensive article was selected for inclusion.
+Articles suspected to arise from a single study or dataset were evaluated and the most comprehensive article was included.
 Published abstracts arising from conference presentations were included only if a complete article arising from the same study could not be identified.
 Studies involving fortification with micronutrients only or addition of flavour enhancers only were excluded.

 The details of the search strategy are displayed in Figure 2.
 Duplicates were removed, then two authors (CW, SM) independently screened the titles of all articles identified by the search criteria.
 Abstracts of any potentially relevant articles were similarly independently assessed for inclusion.
 Full copies of any articles that appeared to be eligible were obtained and again assessed independently for inclusion.
 In addition, the reference lists of relevant articles and similar reviews identified in the search process were thoroughly hand searched for potentially relevant articles.
+To confirm the validity of our search strategy, we ensured that all relevant articles identified in scoping searches were captured by the final search.
 Any disagreement between these authors was resolved upon discussion with the senior authors KI and HR.

 Data extraction & Quality assessment